9 Days - 8 Nights

 Breakfast in the Hotel.
 Free morning.
 In the afternoon we will take our fifth class of tango.

 In the evening we tour some interesting local milonga sites.
 Although Tango comes from Buenos Aires it is now known and danced worldwide.
 The young have generated a movement around the Tango revitalising in an itinerary formed by the milongas.
 We treat ourselves to the sites that are prepared for this activity and that group people of different ages, origins, and social classes that combine to dance a more genuine tango into the early hours, far away from the more commercial shows.
 Each milonga has its own style of dance and its followers, we go two of venues to inter ourselves in a night of tango.
+If you want to see other excursion options in Buenos Aires, click here: Tours in Buenos Aires.

 Day 7 - Buenos Aires - Sixth class of tango